maxcroy1/has_many_belongs_to_examples/README.md

-For this assignment, we were tasked with coming up with an example of real world Two Model Belongs To/Has Many relationship.
+For this assignment, we were tasked with coming up with an example of a real world Two Model Belongs To/Has Many relationship.

 For my example, I decided to model the relationship that a Collector has with their records.
 A Collector can have a massive record collection, but a record can only have one owner.